Panorama of the 6th Session of the 15th National Assembly . (Source: VGP) |

 “The total budget expenditure estimate for the 2024 State budget is about VND 2,100,300 billion, an increase of VND 24,100 billion (up 1.2%) compared to the 2022 estimate.
 The development investment expenditure estimate is VND 677,300 billion, an increase of VND 108,000 billion compared to the 2023 estimate (excluding the budget allocated for the 2023 Socio-Economic Recovery and Development Program); accounting for 32.2% of total State budget expenditure.
 This is a high level compared to the past few years,” Minister of Finance Ho Duc Phoc reported to the National Assembly.

-Regarding public debt, the Government estimates that the total borrowing demand of the Government in 2024 is VND 676,057 billion, including: borrowing to cover the central budget deficit of VND 372,900 billion (accounting for 55.16%); borrowing to repay the principal debt of the central budget of about VND 287,034 billion (accounting for 42.46%) and borrowing for re-lending of VND 16,123 billion (accounting for 2.38%).
+Regarding public debt, the Government estimates that the total borrowing demand of the Government in 2024 will be VND 676,057 billion, including: borrowing to cover the central budget deficit of VND 372,900 billion (accounting for 55.16%); borrowing to repay the principal debt of the central budget of about VND 287,034 billion (accounting for 42.46%) and borrowing for re-lending of VND 16,123 billion (accounting for 2.38%).

-Regarding the Medium-Term Public Investment Plan for the 2021-2025 period, for the remaining 2 years, the Government has determined to focus resources, prioritize the allocation of state budget capital for development investment expenditure (accounting for about 29% of total state budget expenditure), reduce the proportion of regular expenditure to about 60%, and strengthen the leading role of the central budget.
+Regarding the Medium-Term Public Investment Plan for the 2021-2025 period, for the remaining 2 years, the Government has determined to focus resources, prioritize the allocation of State budget capital for development investment expenditure (accounting for about 29% of total State budget expenditure), reduce the proportion of regular expenditure to about 60%, and strengthen the leading role of the Central budget.

 “Continue to review and resolutely eliminate ineffective projects, projects that are not really necessary, slow to implement, prioritize capital for key and urgent projects, creating momentum for fast and sustainable development,” Minister of Planning and Investment Nguyen Chi Dung reported to the National Assembly.

-During the review, the National Assembly's Finance and Budget Committee commented that, with the current arrangement of central budget capital, the allocation and assignment of medium-term and annual capital plans are slow, the balance of resources for public investment expenditure does not meet the plan, and the requirement to balance capital sources in the remaining 2 years is quite large.
+During the review, the National Assembly's Finance and Budget Committee commented that, with the current arrangement of central budget capital, the allocation and assignment of medium-term and annual capital plans are slow, the balance of resources for public investment expenditure does not meet the plan, and the requirement to balance capital sources in the remaining two years is quite large.

 Source